“Why don't I just ask ChatGPT about the German market?”

 ChatGPT

 Gives you text.
-You need to structure it, extract the data, build the spreadsheets, create the outreach templates, and connect the dots yourself.
+You structure it, build the spreadsheets, create the outreach templates, and connect the dots yourself.

 NoordSight

-Branded PDF.
-Structured data sheets.
+HTML report.
+Google Sheets.
+Podcast.
+AI video.
 Target account lists.
 Outreach templates.
-Objection handling.
 A 90-day action plan.
-Ready to hand to your team.
+Ready to brief your team.

 ChatGPT